zhanzxy5/zhanxianyuan/_pages/cv.md

   {% endfor %}</ul>

 ## Professional Activities
+### Member of Editorial Board
+* Frontiers in Built Environment - Transportation and Transit Systems: Review Editor

 ### Reviewer of Journals
 * PLOS ONE
 * ACM Transactions on Intelligent Systems and Technology (TIST)